dooplicate/rogue/README.md

 ROGUE ultimately uses peer-to-peer technology to operate independently of RogueSpace, the official cloud wallet.
 Enabling users to independently mine, verify and initiate global transactions.

-For more information, as well as an immediately functional wallet, see [http://apsis.online](https://gamejolt.com/games/apsisonline/396672).
+For more information, as well as an immediately functional wallet, visit RogueMicro.io(http://roguemicro.io).

 Note: Cloud wallet testing is currently only available to Linux users.